Home / Stream/ Working with Data/Pipelines

 To import or export a Pipeline along with broader infrastructure (like Knowledge Objects and/or sample data files), see Packs.

-How Do Pipelines Work
+How Pipelines Work

 Within the Pipeline, events are processed by each Function, in order.
 A Pipeline will always move events in the direction that points outside of the system.
 This is on purpose, to keep the design simple and avoid potential loops.